Downtown Newton Storefronts

 Edmond says to help ensure communities are also set up for long term success, the N.C.
 Commerce is providing training and technical assistance to help increase grant recipients’ local government capacity to become more efficient, sustainable, and enhance their public services.

-“Since the first intake of applications, communities are already implementing their transformative ideas and making a big difference towards their goals.”
+“Since the first intake of applications, communities are already implementing their transformative ideas and making a big difference toward their goals.”

 Making a Comeback